yurifrl/gcsproxy/README.md

 ## Architecture Diagram

-An example of a potential use case for this setup is to proxy connections to a GCS bucket that is not publicly accessible.
+An example of a potential use case for this setup is to proxy connections to a GCS bucket that is not publicly accessible but requires a basic HTTP(S) connection.
+For example for connecting a Cloudfront Distribution to GCS.

 This can be done by running a docker container with `gcsproxy` and NGINX setup to proxy connections to `gcsproxy` requiring API key auth.
 The diagram below shows the architecture of this setup:

 ![./pics/gcsproxy.png](./pics/gcsproxy.png)